 Also, you can metabolize THCa in larger doses than its psychoactive brethren, which means it is potentially even more effective.
-Research suggests that THCa has outstanding anti-inflammatory and anti-proliferative properties capable of inhibiting cancer cell growth.
+Research suggests that THCa has outstanding anti-inflammatory and anti-proliferative properties.
 Indeed, THCa could even have anti-spasmodic properties which would help patients to control seizures.

 At present, THCa is primarily used for patients with chronic immune system conditions.
 Patients with Lupus have also reported that juicing cannabis is the only effective treatment for the condition, after trying up to 40 different types of ‘traditional’ medications.

 5 – THC Becomes Another Cannabinoid When It Degrades

 If you’ve ever tried old and ‘stale’ weed, you may experience a rather ‘unusual’ high.
 Users report that they feel far more groggy and lightheaded than they do when using fresh weed.
 The reason for this odd feeling is because the marijuana is laden with a cannabinoid called Cannabinol (CBN).
 It forms when THC is exposed to light and oxygen.